HarshitSri-Analog/Bandgap-Reference-Bias-Circuit/README.md

 By combining the PTAT and CTAT components in appropriate proportions, the temperature dependencies cancel each other out, resulting in a stable reference voltage.

+***Note**: We cannot just add any PTAT with any CTAT to get a constant reference voltage, because they both need to cancel out each other completely in order to give a constant voltage.*

 | ![PTAT-CTAT](https://github.com/HarshitSri-Analog/Bandgap-Reference-Bias-Circuit/blob/main/Images/PTAT%20and%20CTAT.png) |
 | :---: |